andrasq/node-qfifo/README.md

 - `readSize`: how many bytes to read at a time, default 64K.
 - `writeSize`: TBD
 - `writeDelay`: TBD
+- `updatePosition`: whether to update `fifo.position` with the byte offset in the file of the next line to be read.
+Default `true`.  `position` is needed to checkpoint the read state, but omitting it is 25% faster.

 ### fifo.open( callback(err, fd) )